mconnors333/web-crawler/README.md

 ## Results

 Test Data 1: Output as expected except that I could not figure out how to add the p1 link to the skipped array without breaking everything else.

 Test Data 2: Output is as expected.

+Test Data 3: After writing a new test case that had multiple errors of the same page.
+I noticed that I was getting duplicates like I had for the skipped array.
+I went back and added a removeDuplicateErrors function to handle that.
+Still same issue as Test Case 1.

+Test Data 4:  Output is as expected